Engineering and Mathematical Sciences

 - helping you with complex matters regarding special consideration, credit transfer, approved leave, academic progression, graduation eligibility and other requests

-Get in touch with us by emailing email@example.com, asking a question at askUWA or booking an appointment with an EMS Student Adviser or drop in to the EMS Student Office, located in the EZONE North Building.
+Get in touch with us by emailing email@example.com, asking a question at askUWA, booking an appointment with an EMS Student Adviser or drop in to the EMS Student Office, located in the EZONE North Building.
 Our opening hours are 10am - 5pm Monday - Friday.

 We host a wide variety of student-run clubs and societies that create a vibrant and interactive campus atmosphere.

 - Australian Institute of Mining and Metallurgy (AusIMM)